304 North Cardinal St.

 Dubbed, homes for singles, Tower Hamlets council’s director of development ruled that plans for 221 studio and one-bedroom flats wouldn’t provide sufficient family homes in the area.

-As a result, the current approved plans — and future amendments — both include zero studio flats, something the area arguably has a glut of.
+The current approved plans — and future amendments — both include zero studio flats, something the area arguably has a glut of.

 While 3-bedroom flats are the largest on the open market for sale, there are 4-bedroom family homes as part of the affordable housing section.
 These 4-bedroom units are just under 1,300 square foot, with two double bedrooms, a twin and a single, providing space for 6-person families.

-Sister development, The Madison, had a high proportion of affordable homes for the area — providing 104 new homes.
 Affordable homes are desperately needed as Tower Hamlets struggle to hit their targets, with over 20,000 outstanding applications on the current housing register.

 Affordable housing unit breakdown for the currently accepted plans at 225 Marsh Wall